Para leer este hoja informativa en español, presione aquí.

 - You Can Recover from Trauma

-Several studies have shown that experiences of trauma are much more common among girls and women living with HIV (HIV+) than among those in the general population.
-So what is trauma, and what is its relationship with HIV?
+Several studies have shown that experiences of trauma are much more common among girls and women living with HIV than among those in the general population.
+So, what is trauma, and what is its relationship to HIV?

-A key thing to understand about trauma is that it is your experience of an event or situation as deeply disturbing that makes it traumatic.
+A key thing to understand about trauma is that your experience of an event or situation as deeply disturbing is what makes it traumatic.
 Different people will have different experiences of the same event.
-While some people will find a particular situation traumatic, others may not find it as distressing and not be as affected by it.
+While some people will find a particular situation traumatic, others may not find it as distressing and may not be as affected by it.

 Examples of potentially traumatic life experiences include: